BryanGrandon/Midas-Touch/README.md

 # Midas Touch

-We foster the growth of new talent through training, mentoring and real opportunities.
-We transform potential into trajectory.
+Midas Touch is a landing page that promotes new talent through training, mentoring, and opportunities for professional growth.

 - [🌐 Website Demo.](https://bryangrandon.github.io/Midas-Touch/)